Methal-Abeywickrama/Project_Chess/lib/Project plan.md

   To do:-

-  Build a column letter to no converter ie:  h1 ==> 8, 1
+  Build a column letter to number converter ie:  h1 ==> 8, 1